Where are they now? Real Madrid’s six wonderkids from FM 2012

 They eventually flogged him to Chelsea for £60million, where Morata, unfortunately, became afflicted by the Chelsea striker’s curse and ended his time in England as a meme.

-Spells at Atletico Madrid and back at Juventus have followed and the 29-year-old had a rollercoaster Euros this summer, oscillating between brilliant moments of inspiration and comical misses.
+Spells at Atletico Madrid and back at Juventus have followed and the 29-year-old had a rollercoaster Euros last summer, oscillating between brilliant moments of inspiration and comical misses.
 It was he who missed the crucial penalty in the semi-final defeat against Italy.